Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Top alternatives to a SoFi® bank account include Current, Varo, Axos, PNC and more.

 SoFi’s Checking and Savings hybrid account is one of the best, but it’s not perfect.
-To earn the savings account’s highest 4.30% APY, you have to either set up direct deposit or deposit at least $5,000 per month.
-The debit card cash back is limited, it only has one credit card option with mediocre rewards, and it doesn’t have any banking options for kids or seniors.
+To earn the savings account’s highest 3.80% APY, you have to either be a Plus member, which requires setting up direct deposit or paying a $10 monthly subscription fee, or non-Plus members must deposit at least $5,000 per month to get the highest savings APY.
+SoFi only has one credit card option with so-so rewards, and it doesn’t have any banking options for kids or seniors.
 And as an online bank, SoFi just isn’t suited for frequent cash deposits or when you need in-person customer support.

 Alternative for more credit card options